 How long can I legally drive without a break?

 While professional drivers have limits to how long they can drive without a break, there doesn’t appear to be an official law for private citizens just living their best road trip lives.
-It is recommended that you stop for 15 minutes every 2-3 hours and do not exceed 8 hours driving in a day to prevent driver fatigue.
+It is recommended that you stop for 15 minutes every 2-3 hours and do not exceed 8 hours of driving in a day to prevent driver fatigue.

 5 Things to do whilst on a break during a long drive